lilab-bcb/pegasus/docs/installation.rst

 Python
 ######

-scCloud works with Python 3 (Python 3.5 or greater) only.
+sccloud works with Python 3 (Python 3.5 or greater) only.

 For Ubuntu, install Python 3 by::